sentient-agi/ROMA/docs/QUICKSTART.md

 # ROMA-DSPy Quick Start

-Get up and running with ROMA-DSPy in under 10 minutes!
+Get started in **under 30 seconds** with no infrastructure required!

 ## What is ROMA-DSPy?